srsoftware-de/gpg-mailgate/INSTALL.md

  7. Add `register:	|/usr/local/bin/register_handler.py` to `/etc/aliases`

+ 8. Place `passthrough_emails.cf` in `/etc/postfix` and change the domain of the email address in the file

  8. Restart postfix.

  8. create a dedicated user to store the PGP public keys with these example commands: